TrixiePhany/Video-Tweet-Backend/README.md

 ## 📊 Database Flow Overview

 This system is built around a social video platform with users, videos, subscriptions, playlists, likes, and comments.
 It is built around pure javacript, alongside MongoDB as it's database and Mongoose as it's ORM.
-You can also upload image files  usint the middleware _CLoudinary_ .
+You can also upload image files  using the middleware _CLoudinary_ .
 An ER-Diagram is attached for one to grasp how the Schemas are defined and connected with each other at the end of this documentation.
 Here’s how the pieces connect:

 ### Users
 - Every person in the system is a User.